 It is clear to see that in some situations seller financing is a win-win situation for both parties.

-In a land contract the buyer dose not get the deed, instead the buyer gets an “equitable title” which means that if the property goes up in value the buyer will enjoy the benefit, but the property dose not belong to the buyer until the buyer makes the last payment and only then the buyer gets the deed.
+In a land contract the buyer does not get the deed, instead the buyer gets an “equitable title” which means that if the property goes up in value the buyer will enjoy the benefit, but the property does not belong to the buyer until the buyer makes the last payment and only then the buyer gets the deed.

-the buyer is not obligated to buy the property but the buyer has the option if he or she wants to do that after a cretin amount of time.
+In the lease option, the buyer typically pays some sort of upfront fee for the option to buy the property some time in the future.
+The buyer is not obligated to buy the property but the buyer has the option if he or she wants to do that after a cretin amount of time.
 Usually, in lease option contracts, some or all of the rental monthly payments are credited against the purchase price of the property.

 If you think that seller Financing is the right choice for you, how do you make it happen?